7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - Recycling is a side feature, not the focus

-- Interface takes some getting used to
+- The interface takes some getting used to

-- Recurring posts require a higher plan
+- Recurring posts need a higher plan

-4. Metricool — Best for analytics-led scheduling
+4. Metricool: best for analytics-led scheduling

-Key features:
+Key features

 - In-depth analytics and reporting across networks